 Some people need to “upskill” for online jobs and this can be done by taking online classes.
 Some showcase technology such as computer skills, Google suite, Amazon Web Services (AWS), online calendaring skills, using social media in business or staying safe online.
 Now may be the time to take a community college course on real estate.
 You may want to pursue a second career as an administrative assistant or virtual assistant.
-If you have been a bookkeeper or a tax preparer in the past, you could create your own bookkeeping business online.

 If you have a Bachelors Degree or a more advanced degree, or have had a professional career, you may want your retirement job to continue along the professional path.
 Work with a recruiter or reach out to your connections on LinkedIn.
 You may need to consult with a professional to ensure that the median pay and relevant pay scale are going to work for you, and we’ve compiled some tips if you encounter being told you’re overqualified.

 While there are a lot of questions, there are also countless possibilities to Discover your Next!
 We wish you luck.